Neeraj-Kumar-706/Pomodoro/README.md

 ## Prerequisites

 Before running the application, make sure you have the following installed:
-# here is a issue with veersion of numpy which requires by matplotlib so i highly recommend you install using requirements.txt
+# here is a issue with version of numpy which requires by matplotlib so i highly recommend you install using requirements.txt
 - Python 3.x
 - `tkinter` package
 - `ttkbootstrap` package